seasonllybraind/hylia/src/posts/boundaries-over-balance.md

   - work
   - blog
 ---
 Over the  years, I've spoken about the inappropriateness of pursuing work-life balance.
 The thing being: life is not about work, and work isn't about life.
-Life, in itself, is something each being moves through, ebbing and flowing &emdash; forward.
+Life, in itself, is something each being moves through, ebbing and flowing—forward.

 ## Work-life balance doesn't exist
 A balanced teeter-totter is boring.
 Pursuing balance is a futile effort, constantly working towards something that's unachievable.
 One event can throw everything out of whack and the stress of being imbalance can make things even worse.